catherineloesch/project4-react-frontend/README.md

 ## 7. <a name="challenges"></a> Challenges

 - deployment on the front end on Netlify proved to be a challenge as there were issues with the fetch requests not working properly.
-- I originally created the backend with a sqlite database instead of postgresql and had to later account for that during deployment, which made things more complicated.
+- I originally created the back end with a sqlite database instead of postgresql and had to later account for that during deployment, which made things more complicated.
 - the react-datepicker component I used formatted the date in a different way than the rails datetime format, which required writing some extra code to account for this inconsistency.
 - the [documentation](https://dakotaleemartinez.com/tutorials/devise-jwt-api-only-mode-for-authentication/) I followed to set up devise authentication contained a couple of typos which I only noticed after copying some of the commands to the CLI, which resulted in several error messages.